Wix's Accessibility Wizard: Pioneering the Pursuit of Internet for All

-By creating accessible templates, integrating accessibility features into our website builder, and providing users with advanced tools like the Accessibility Wizard - we're laying the groundwork for the Wix community.
+By creating accessible templates, integrating accessibility features into our website builder and providing users with advanced tools like the Accessibility Wizard—we're laying the groundwork for the Wix community.

-The story of Wix Accessibility Wizard
+The story of Wix's Accessibility Wizard

-How the Wix Accessibility Wizard works
+How the Accessibility Wizard works

-Built into the Wix Editor, the Accessibility Wizard is the most out-of-the-box component in our multi-layer solution for accessibility.
+Built into the Wix Editor, the Accessibility Wizard is the most sophisticated component in our multi-layer solution for accessibility.
 Wix’s accessibility features are designed in accordance with Web Content Accessibility Guidelines (WCAG 2.0), the shared global standard of web accessibility.
 We are also in the process of adapting to WCAG 2.1 and 2.2.

-The first step toward making your site accessible is finding existing issues.
 When first opening the Accessibility Wizard, you’ll be prompted to allow it to scan your site.

 After scanning, the Wizard will highlight issues on your site that cause accessibility problems, such as: missing alt text, insufficient color contrast of text and icons, or use of the wrong heading structure.
 It will then show you exactly where these issues are, and guide you step-by-step to fix them within the Wix Editor.

 03. Follow the actionable solutions provided by the Wizard